 Why this works

-Or, perhaps they knows it’s a reenactment, and resent how the past is shown.
-Or, if the ghost is/was someone notable, they don’t like how the actor is portraying them.
+Or, perhaps they knows it’s a reenactment, and resent how the past – or even their part in it – is being shown.

 How to use this